scikit-rf/scikit-rf/doc/source/tutorials/virtualinstruments.rst

     The virtualInstruments module is not well written or tested at this point.

-The :mod:`~skrf.virtualInstruments` module holds  classes for GPIB/VISA instruments that are intricately related to skrf, ie mostly VNA's.
+The :mod:`~skrf.virtualInstruments` module holds  classes for GPIB/VISA instruments that are intricately related to skrf.
-The VNA classes were created for the sole purpose of retrieving data so that calibration and measurements could be carried out offline by skrf, control of most other VNA capabilities is neglected.
+Most of the classes were created for the sole purpose of retrieving data so that calibration and measurements could be carried out offline with skrf, therefore most other instrument capabilities are neglected.

 .. note::

-    To use the virtual instrument classes you must have `pyvisa <http://pyvisa.sourceforge.net/pyvisa/>`_ installed.
+    To use the virtual instrument classes you must have `pyvisa <http://pyvisa.sourceforge.net/pyvisa/>`_ installed, and a working VISA installation.

 A list of VNA's that have been are partially supported.